 Visitors either love or hate Pattaya due to their experience.
 Overall, the city is not very dangerous and there are simple tips to keep yourself and your belongings safe.

-In the article below you will find various safety tips, things to be aware of, travel data statistics, and important information on travel insurance.
+In the article below you will find various safety tips and the most important things to be aware of.

 Let’s dive in!